JoeFarag-00/Image-Enhancer/README.md

 # Image-Enhancer
 An Image Enhancer using a histogram equalization method.
-Made using CV2 and Tkinter
+Made from scratch using CV2 and Tkinter

 1. Load Image
 2. Load Values